cometbft/cometbft/spec/p2p/p2p-mempool-reqs.md

-** This document was used to collect a common understanding of the mempool.
-We will need to see how/whether this should be incorporated in the specification at this moment **
+** This (unfinished) document was used to collect a common understanding of the mempool.
+We will need to see how/whether this should be incorporated in the specification at some moment **

 # Mempool